johnnycage111/sdAIgen/.Docs/FILES.md

 #### Subdirectory -> `UIs`

-- Downloading the UI repo and its customizations.
+- Downloading the WebUI repository, downloading its config files and installing extensions/nodes.